-Name:

-Date of Birth:

-Foster Carer's Name:

-Supervising Social Worker's Name:

-Enjoying Life & Achieving

-What activities do you like to do?

-How often do you get to do these activities?

-Do you like school?

 What's your favourite subject?
 Does your foster carer encourage you to do your best?

-Health

-Are you aware of the benefits of regular exercise and eating well?
+Health Are you aware of the benefits of regular exercise and eating well?
 Do you understand what is meant by a balanced diet?
 Do you have any specific needs or worries in respect to your health?

-Staying Safe

-Do you feel safe in your foster placement?
+Staving Safa Staying Safe Do you feel safe in your foster placement? - So you lest date in your loster placement.
 Do you feel safe at school?
 Is there anything we can do to make you feel safer?